fireofearth/carla-collect/README.md

 Cloud Link: <https://drive.google.com/drive/folders/1PR587zadQ_C3jHT3o_56XGBIlgXVCZbR?usp=sharing>

-Note, you need Python 3.8 if you want to load this dataset, so redo step 3 with Python 3.8 and create a virtual environment py38trajectron with the same packages installed.
+Note, you need Python 3.8 if you want to load this dataset to do model training, etc.
+Redo step 3 with Python 3.8 and create a virtual environment py38trajectron with the same packages installed.

 **Step 7.3**.
 Download the `.pkl` files for the preprocessed nuScenes dataset from Google Drive into the directory